Chained Soldier: Mato Defense Force

 Second-in-command of the Mato Defense Force's 7th Squad.
 Himari comes from the prestigious Azuma family, which has long-standing ties to the MDF and other organizations involved in Mato.
-Prudish and initially hostile towards Yuuki, her demeanor softens after he assists her in confronting and defeating her arrogant older sister.
+Prudish and initially hostile towards Yuuki, her demeanor softens after he helps her confront and defeat her arrogant older sister.
 Her ability is called "Learning", and it allows her to learn and use the abilities of others who have consumed Mato Peaches by observing them, albeit with lesser power.
 Himari manages these copied abilities by toggling between them on a smartphone.
-She later powers up this skill, allowing her to rapidly cycle through abilities without having to manually switch between them.
+She later powers up this skill, allowing her to rapidly cycle through abilities without having to switch between them manually.